Super-resolution of partially coherent bosonic sources: Introduction

 The paper is structured as follows. \secref{sec:Background} reviews imaging in both the classical (\secref{sec:classical_imaging}) and quantum (\secref{sec:quantum_imaging}) regimes, the qubit model of~\cite{Chrostowski2017} (\secref{sec:qubit_model}), as well as the necessary background on both classical and quantum statistical inference (\secref{subs:param_est}).
-In \secref{sec:qfi} we compute the Bayesian Cram\'er-Rao bound for each of the 4 parameters in question with (\secref{sec:qubit_model_validity}) and without (\secref{subs:qfi_direct}) the qubit model approximation, whilst in \secref{subs:qfi_indirect} we consider indirect estimation of the separation via estimation of the purity of the corresponding density operator. \secref{sec:conclusions} contains a summary of our findings and concluding remarks.
+In \secref{sec:qfi} we compute the precisions for each of the 4 parameters in question with (\secref{sec:qubit_model_validity}) and without (\secref{subs:qfi_direct}) the qubit model approximation, whilst in \secref{subs:qfi_indirect} we consider indirect estimation of the separation via estimation of the purity, relative intensity and coherence factor of the corresponding density operator. \secref{sec:conclusions} contains a summary of our findings and concluding remarks.